Eyewa/eyewa-go-lib/metrics/README.md

 - A Metrics Exporter - is used for scrapping data for Prometheus
 - A Metrics Instrumentation - any instrumentation of choice to create metrics.

-## How to create a Prometheus exporter.
+## How to create a metric launcher

 ```go
 package demo